 A multicentre, parallel group, individually randomised controlled non-inferiority trial with an internal pilot, an economic evaluation and integrated qualitative study.

-The trial will recruit patients from approximately 25 Major Trauma Centres and Trauma Units across England and Wales (potentially subject to change).
+The trial will recruit patients from approximately 40 Major Trauma Centres and Trauma Units across the UK (potentially subject to change).

 5.2 Project timetable